Emergency drought support funding

 - our TSR rangers manage permits for grazing on TSRs and roads

-We also assist in administering drought support packages and coordinate and conduct relevant drought workshops with guest speakers, including rural support workers and rural financial counselors.
+We also assist in administering drought support packages and coordinate and conduct relevant drought workshops with guest speakers, including rural support workers and rural financial counsellors.
 Contact Local Land Services on 1300 795 299.

 Assistance and support